ahmadxcix/CNN-and-Hyperparameter/README.md

 * a changed model from the orignal one, and comparing the two
 * a transfer learning model with VGG-16 model

+I implmented also early stopping technique, which look at the best validation loss and save the model.